Consumer Watchdog has tens of millions of reasons to oppose needed insurance reforms

 Consumer Watchdog has raked in tens of millions of dollars in ‘intervenor fees’ thanks to the antiquated regulatory process they wrote into Prop 103 more than 35 years ago.

-Over the last five years, Consumer Watchdog accounted for almost 90% of all intervenor fees.
+Over the last five years, Consumer Watchdog accounted for more than 94% of all intervenor fees.

-In 2021 and 2022 alone, Consumer Watchdog brought in nearly $2 million in intervenor fees, paid for by California policyholders and insurance companies.
+In 2023 and 2024 alone, Consumer Watchdog brought in over $1 million in intervenor fees, paid for by California policyholders and insurance companies.

 Consumer Watchdog attacks anyone who questions the organization’s role or proposes needed reforms to California's insurance regulatory system.
 Most recently, it criticized Speaker Rivas and Democratic legislators for holding public hearings on insurance reform.